urish/tt07-spell/docs/info.md

 - 256 bytes of program memory (volatile, simulates EEPROM)
 - 32 bytes of stack memory
 - 32 bytes of data memory
+- 8 bidirectional pins and 4 output-only pins

 Initially, all the program memory is filled with `0xFF`, and the stack and data memory are filled with `0x00`.
 The program counter is set to `0x00`, and the stack pointer is set to `0x00`.